mrwunderbar666/rpi-vumonitor-python/docs/index.md

 ### DAC (Digital to Analog Converter)

 The RPi doesn't have any DAC integrated, so we need to hook one up.
-There are plenty of choices but also some considerations to make:

-we need to have low voltages between 0 - 500 mV, and the supply source provides 3.3 V. That means we need a decent resolution.

-The resolution (or steps) of the DAC depends of its bit value.

-The cheaper DACs provide an 8-bit resolution, which means 256 steps:

-    \frac{3300mV}{256} = 12.8 mV

-So with that we can control the voltage in 12.8 mV steps.
-A bit too low for my taste.

-At 10-bit we get 1024 steps:

-    \frac{3300mV}{1024} = 3.32 mV

-So with that we can control the voltage in 3.3 mV steps.
-Much better, but let's take this further.

-At 12-bit we have 4096 steps of resolution:

-    \frac{3300mV}{4096} = 0.8 mV

-12-bit seems right, because it let's us control the VU Meter in around 1 mV steps.
-Which provides a quite accurate of the needle at the end.

 I will go into different DACs at a later point.
 E.g. how many VU Meters we want to control is another consideration for choosing a DAC.